| The Angrakha Top |

 Suparna Som intends to create handmade luxury inspiring human life towards simple living.
 The label speaks as a medium of communication between rural and urban cultures by intertwining basic silhouettes with unique manual expertise of textile making practices as found in traditional craft belts of West Bengal.
 Every ensemble created by them represents the expertise of the artisans, intending to keep the timeless art of handloom alive.

-Suparna has written this beautiful story with intricate details on the key artisans and processes involved in designing, weaving and forming this top.
+Suparna has written this beautiful story with intricate details on the key artisans and processes involved in designing, weaving and forming the timeless 'Angrakha Top'.

 I love taking inspiration from the past because it always makes me nostalgic, which is a beautiful feeling.
 The Angrakha silhouette has its own stories.
 Angrakha (also known as 'jama') was a full sleeved garment worn by men and women with a crosswise side fastening above the waist to the right or left.
 When the mughals came to India, they came wearing central Asian attire, which was similar to 'jama', however it is also said that Rajputs took to wearing the jama before the advant of the Mughals in India.